-The Pennacchio Laboratory is split between the DOE JGI (in Walnut Creek) and the Lawrence Berkeley National Laboratory (Berkeley Lab).
+The Pennacchio laboratory is split between the JGI and the Lawrence Berkeley National Laboratory (Berkeley Lab).
 Both groups are heavily involved in understanding DNA sequence function using a variety of experimental and computational approaches.

 At LBNL, research is focused on understanding the functions of the human genome and in particular how genes are regulated across time and space.
 This is a traditional academic group funded through grant support largely from the National Institutes of Health.
 Postdoctoral positions are available at both locations.

 Scientific Groups Leads within the Genomic Technology Department include: